aprescott/tenuki/README.md

 # Running tests

-Open [`test.html`](https://aprescott.github.io/tenuki.js/test.html) in your browser.
+For end-to-end tests on a real board, open [`test.html`](https://aprescott.github.io/tenuki.js/test.html) in your browser.
 If the tests all pass, you'll see "PASS" shown with black stones.

+For other tests, use `npm test`.

 # Developing